-Like other addictive drugs such as cannabis, tobacco, and sugar, alcohol can affect any or all of the brain’s pleasure-promoting neurotransmitter functions.
-Alcohol can become a super-addictor by hyper-stimulating brain levels of serotonin, endorphin, GABA, and/or dopamine as well as disturbing blood sugar levels and creating pathological depletions in many other vital nutrients.
-Alcohol’s impact on the brain has been well-documented since the 1980s, when neuroscientists studying addiction worldwide discovered its profound impact.
+Like other addictive drugs such as cannabis, tobacco, and sugar, alcohol can alter any or all of the brain’s pleasure-promoting neurotransmitter functions.
+Alcohol can become a super-addictor by hyper-stimulating brain levels of serotonin, endorphin, GABA, and/or dopamine as well as disturbing blood sugar levels and creating pathological depletions in many vital nutrients.1 Alcohol’s impact on the brain has been well-documented since the 1980s.
+Neuroscientists studying addiction worldwide discovered its profound impact.
 This discovery process is the subject of Alcohol and the Addictive Brain by eminent researcher and Alliance supporter Kenneth Blum, PhD.2